mikeygough/my-ACS-2330-Responsive-Web-Design/project-2.md

 ## UX Tested

-You will implement a user experienc test for your project and apply the results to your finished project.
+You will implement a user experience test for your project and apply the results to your finished project.